Scusemua/hops/aws-setup/setup.md

 139693137723840:error:0D07A097:asn1 encoding routines:ASN1_mbstring_ncopy:string too long:../crypto/asn1/a_mbstr.c:107:maxsize=64
 ```

 To avoid this, you can simply pre-create the `<openwhisk-deployment-name>-nginx` secret *before* attempting to deploy OpenWhisk.
-This process is performed automatically by the `configure_eks_cluster.sh` script; however, if you are setting up the AWS EKS cluster manually, then you will (likely) need to perform this step yourself.
+This process is performed automatically by the `configure_eks_cluster.py` script; however, if you are setting up the AWS EKS cluster manually, then you will (likely) need to perform this step yourself.
 If you elect to skip this step and deploy OpenWhisk without pre-creating the secret, and you ultimately encounter the error, then simply perform `helm uninstall <deployment-name>` to uninstall OpenWhisk from your Kubernetes cluster.
 Then, follow the steps here before trying again to deploy OpenWhisk.

 #### **Creating NGINX Secret**